 To comply with pending federal regulations, Nissan has proactively equipped the Leaf with an "Approaching Vehicle Sound for Pedestrians" that plays through an external speaker at speeds below 19 mph.

 Trim Level Breakdown

 The Leaf is offered in S, SV and SL trim levels.

-The S comes standard with automatic climate control, power windows and locks, a four-speaker AM/FM/CD stereo system with an AUX input jack and a USB port, Bluetooth connectivity, a proximity key with push-button start and 15-inch steel wheels with hubcaps.
+The S comes standard with automatic climate control, power windows and locks, a four-speaker AM/FM/CD stereo system with an AUX input jack and a USB port, Bluetooth connectivity, a proximity key with push-button start, a rearview camera and 15-inch steel wheels with hubcaps.
 NissanConnect is also standard on the S, and comes with a five-inch color touchscreen display.

 The SV adds NissanConnect with navigation (and upgrades the standard display to a seven-inch unit), the efficient B-mode for the transmission, a more efficient and effective heating system, cruise control, auto-dimming inside mirror, partially recycled cloth seat fabric, passenger side map pocket and 16-inch aluminum wheels.
 Hands-Free Text Messaging Assistant and Voice Destination Entry are also available.